confluentinc/getting-started-guides/nodejs/README.md

 <section data-context-key="kafka.broker" data-context-value="local">

 ```javascript file=producer_local.js

 ```

 </section>
 <section data-context-key="kafka.broker" data-context-value="existing">

 ```javascript file=producer_existing.js

 ```

 </section>

-Fill in the appropriate `bootstrap.servers` value and any additional security configuration needed inline where the client configuration `config` object is created.
+Fill in the appropriate `bootstrap.servers` value and any additional security configuration needed inline in a `.env` file matching the client configuration.
+Refer to the `sample.env` file in this folder for an example.

 ## Build Consumer